eugeniop/blog/_posts/2019-01-27-the-daily-stoic-quote-service-is-changing.markdown

 2018 has been a very busy year for me, and I haven't had a chance to write about all the other micro-apps I've been working on.
 Planning on changing that in 2019.

-> Begin.
+> "Begin.
 To begin is half the work, let half still remain; again begin this, and you will have finished." —Marcus Aurelius